josimar-bazam/data_science/README.md

 Create Colab Data Science Testing Environment

-If you like to work with data analysis or "Data Science", I will show you a very tool to do tests, create your environment without installing anything on the machine
+If you like to work with data analysis or "Data Science", I will show you a very tool to do tests, create your environment without installing anything on the machine.

+Colab you can create several "notebooks" and do the tests without installing anything on your machine, then access the address  [Colab](https://colab.research.google.com).